 Are Plums Safe for Dogs?

-The short answer is yes, dogs can safely enjoy plums as a tasty snack.
-However, there are a few important things you need to know before you offer your dog a treat from your own fruit bowl, especially some dangers associated with plums.
+Can dogs eat plums?
+The short answer is yes.
+Dogs can safely enjoy plums as a tasty snack.
+However, you need to know a few important things before you offer your dog a treat from your own fruit bowl, especially some dangers associated with plums.

-These fruits contain one large stone, known as a pit, which is the biggest threat to your pet; however, the fleshy part of the plum is safe for most canines to consume.
+These fruits contain one large stone, a pit, the biggest threat to your pet.
+However, the fleshy part of the plum is safe for most canines to consume.

 Nutritional Benefits of Plums

 Vitamin A is essential in supporting healthy eyesight, as well as in maintaining their skin and coat.
-While dogs do not need vitamin A and C supplements in their diet, a few slices of plum every so often is no bad thing and could certainly be beneficial.
+While dogs do not need vitamin A and C supplements in their diet, a few slices of plum every so often is not bad and could be beneficial.

 Plums are also a source of fiber, which is important for maintaining healthy digestion, reducing constipation, and helping to control blood sugar levels.
 The water content of plums is also quite high, so they can make a hydrating and refreshing snack for dogs, just like they do for us.